 Can crystal red shrimp live with cherry shrimp?

 You can keep CRS with cherry shrimp.
 But there are some preconditions that you need to consider.
 These are water parameters, tank preparation, feeding, and crossbreeding.
 In this case, you should maintain and use optimum conditions for both shrimps.
 These water parameters are recommended for community tanks where CRS and Cherry shrimp live together.
 Here you give priority to the crystal red shrimps.
 Because they are more sensitive.

 Can red cherry shrimp breed with crystal red shrimp?

-Normally, the genus is representing the first part of the scientific name.
-The general rule is, you can crossbreed between two species that belong to the same family.
+Usually, the genus is representing the first part of the scientific name.
+The general rule is, that you can crossbreed between two species that belong to the same family.
 Red cherry shrimp is Neocardinia davidi and crystal red shrimp is Cardina Cantonese.
-Here, both species have separate genus.
-Therefore, you cannot crossbreed or interbreed these two namely Neocaridian and Caridina.
+Here, both species have separate genera.
+Therefore, you cannot crossbreed or interbreed these two Neocaridian and Caridina.

 Can I keep Crystal red shrimp and betta together?

 Keeping the betta fish and crystal red shrimp in the same tank is not the best idea.
 Since crystal red shrimp is small.
-Because of that, crystal red shrimp can be a food of betta fish.
+Because of that, crystal red shrimp can be food for betta fish.
 Betta fish are highly concerned about their territory and try to protect their territory.

-In community tanks they may become aggressive.
-But if you need to keep them in the same tank, try to buy the biggest shrimps from the Aquarium shop.
+In community tanks, they may become aggressive.
+But if you need to keep them in the same tank, try to buy the biggest shrimp from the Aquarium shop.
 And also, you should provide more hiding places for the shrimp.

 Can I keep Crystal red shrimp with guppies together?